harnettd/qr-code/README.md

 - HTML5
 - CSS
+- BEM

 ### What I learned

 In this challenge, I learned how to
 - use Google Fonts on a webpage
 - select HTML elements using CSS class selectors
-- specify lengths in rem units.
+- specify lengths in rem units
+- organize stylesheets using the BEM methodology.

 ### Continued development